embroider-build/ember-auto-import/docs/upgrade-guide-2.0.md

 - apps that were adding css handling (like `css-loader`, `style-loader`, and `MiniCSSExtraPlugin`) to the webpack config must remove those, because they're now included by default for compatibility with the embroider v2 package spec.
 - apps should confirm that their deployment strategy includes all files produced under `dist` (not just the traditional expected ones like `dist/assets/your-app.js` and `dist/assets/vendor.js`)
 - addons that upgrade to ember-auto-import >= 2 will only work in apps that have ember-auto-import >= 2, so they should do their own semver major releases when they upgrade
+- our `alias` option has changed slightly to align better with how it works in webpack

 # Details